 I joined Tango Spirit’s performance team where I worked with lots of Australians and Latin Americans.
 My dance partner for the performance group was a 6’4″ and took long strides.

 Shortly after our last performance, I a physiotherapist and podiatrist diagnosed me tendonitis, plantar fasciitis, and an inflamed flexor hallucis brevis on the feet.
 Unfortunately, I had to put tango dancing on hold and put my 4 inch heels in my closet.
 In the meantime, I focused on strengthening exercises and yoga until I had fully healed.

 I experimented with different teachers in Sydney and attended Milongas when I could.
-During the spring and summer months, Sydney holds a monthly outdoor Milonga in Darling Harbour and also had Flash mobs where we would dance in view of the Sydney Opera House.
+During the spring and summer months, Sydney holds a monthly outdoor Milonga in Darling Harbour and also had Flash mobs where we would dance across from the Sydney Opera House.

 Tango Workshops & Festivals